lauralwd/lauralwd.github.io/index.md

     alt: "Laura Dijkhuizen, young academic/scientist at Utrecht University"
     title: "About me"
     image_caption: "Yours truly"
-    excerpt: "Hi there, and welcome to my portfolio page.
-I'm a PhD candidate at Utrecht University, where I study the metagenome of the fabulous fern _Azolla_!
+    excerpt: "Welcome to my portfolio page.
+I'm a PhD candidate at Utrecht University where I study the metagenome of the fabulous fern _Azolla_!
 On this page, I keep track of my academic projects and some personal ones too.
 Have a look around, and be sure to contact me via social media or e-mail if you are curious about anything at all."
     url: "/about/"
     btn_label: "Read more about me"
     btn_class: "btn--info"